Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

 \subsubsection{Re-Implementation of the Shape Factory Experiment}

 In our study, we downsize the original 10-participant setup to six participants: one human and five LLM agents, where the agents can be viewed as analogous to remote human collaborators.
-The down-sampling of participant size requires changes to several interrelated experiment parameters, including the shape production limits and the number of shape types, but we preserved the core strategic tensions.
+The down-sampling of participant size requires adjusting several interrelated experiment parameters (e.g., the shape production limits and the shape types), but we preserved the core strategic tensions.

 The experiment was implemented using our platform's core features.
 We leverage Experiment Configuration Language to create experiment-specific objects, such as \textit{Shape}, with attributes of \textit{Type}, \textit{Regular Cost}, \textit{Specialty Cost}, \textit{Time Cost}, and \textit{Production Status}, and to extend existing objects, such as \textit{Participant}, with attributes like \textit{Specialty Shape}, \textit{Inventory}, and \textit{Order}.
-We also used ECL to configure the participant interface, where we enabled all five visual modules and customized the content to align with the experiment's terminology.
-The controller automatically handles shape production and trade activities by subtracting the money from the corresponding participants and putting the shape back into their inventory once production is completed.
+We also used ECL to configure the participant interface by enabling all five visual modules and customizing their content to match the experiment terminology.
+The controller automatically manages shape production and trades by deducting money from the corresponding participants and returning completed shapes to their inventories.

 The final user interface of the Shape Factory experiment is shown in Figure~\ref{fig:participantUI}.
 The personal wealth and shape inventory are shown in \textit{My Status}. \textit{My Factory} indicates the specialty shape, costs, and enables the production capability. \textit{My Task} module displays the order list of shapes, where the participants can click the checkbox to fulfill the order and receive the incentive.
 In the middle, the \textit{Social} module supports trading and private messages.
 The real-time \textit{Information Dashboard} on the right displays the wealth, specialty shape assignment, and order progress of other participants.
 The dashboard is enabled by default in control groups.